NiklasRosenstein/gin/packages/helm-v1alpha1/README.md

-# @gin/helm-v1alpha1

-This package provides a Gin custom resource for render Helm charts.
+This package provides the `HelmChart` Gin custom resource for render Helm charts.
 It invokes the `helm pull` command to fetch the chart, then `helm template` to render the chart and return the resulting Kubernetes manifests to Gin.

 ## Usage